harlan-zw/nuxt-seo/README.md

 Configuring SEO for a Nuxt v3 app is difficult, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.

-What if you could just install one module and have all the SEO features you need in a single config?
+What if you could just install one module and have all the SEO features just work?

 Introducing Nuxt SEO Kit, the all-in-one SEO module for Nuxt v3.